lankorskaya/-FinalCapstone/README.md

 - [Credits](#credits)

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/simple-greeting-program.git`
+1. Clone the repository: `git clone https://github.com/lankorskaya/-FinalCapstone.git`
-2. Navigate to the project directory: `cd simple-greeting-program`
+2. Navigate to the project directory: `cd -FinalCapstone`
+3. Open the greeting.py file to view the code.

 ## Usage
 1. Open a terminal or command prompt.